nachatra-sharma/react-js/2. Igniting our app/README.md

 ---

--D means we need parcel in our development environment.
-After installing parcel we got two thing first is package-lock.json file and a node_module.
+- -D means we need parcel in our development environment.
+After installing parcel we got two thing first is package-lock.json file and second we got a node_module.

-package-lock.json contains the exact version of all the dependencies and node_module contains all the packages parcel need. after installing parcel now we need to install react and react-dom in our project directory.
+- package-lock.json contains the exact version of all the dependencies and node_module contains all the packages that parcel needs. after installing parcel now we need to install react and react-dom in our project directory.

 ---